robotology/how-to-document-modules/README.md

 # how-to-document-modules
 Scripts and templates to help you document your code nicely.

-In the following sections, you can find a detailed description on how to document your module and, if available, your thrift services.
+In the following sections, you can find a detailed description on how to document your module and your thrift services ( if your module provides them).
 You can look at this repo structure and files as a model for your developing documented repo.

 Please be careful: the implemented code is just a _fake module_ to show you how to deal with documentation!